Celebrating the Top 10 Marvel Moms of the MCU

 8. Janet Van Dyne – Mother of Hope Van Dyne

 As a super hero herself, Janet serves as an inspiration to her own daughter.
 After bidding her daughter farewell, Janet appears to perish in a mission, leaving Hope to be raised and eventually estranged from her father.
 Hope goes on to take up her mother’s mantle as the Wasp.

 Miraculously, in Ant-Man and the Wasp, Janet is located in the Quantum Realm.
 Mother and daughter are overjoyed to be reunited.
-Fans can be hopeful that the two Wasps will make up for lost time in Ant-Man and the Wasp: Quantumania, when Janet’s time in the Quantum Realm is finally explained.
+The two Wasps make up for lost time in Ant-Man and the Wasp: Quantumania, when Janet’s time in the Quantum Realm is finally explained.
 It turns out Janet had some of her own giant-sized adventures there, especially alongside Kang the Conqueror.

 7. Meredith Quill – Mother of Peter Quill